 This spot is suitable for low-tide swimming only.
 Try to arrive while the tide is still dropping so you can enjoy your swim for as long as possible.

-Broadsheet is aware of a drowning at Bushrangers Bay Beach on January 22, 2019.
-Please note the beach and surrounding area, including the rock pools featured in this story, is not patrolled.
-The highly venomous blue-ringed octopus can be found in rock pools around Australia.
-For more information refer to beachsafe.org.au before visiting.
+Broadsheet is aware of a drowning at Bushrangers Bay on January 13, 2021.
+Please note the beach and surrounding area, including the rock pools featured in this story, are not patrolled.
+Conditions in the rock pools can be hazardous; they should only be visited at low tide.